V-Wong/V-Wong/README.md

 - Javascript/Typescript
 - C++

-On my GitHub, you will find various of my software projects as well as noteswritten for many of the UNSW computing courses I have taken.
+On my GitHub, you will find various software projects I have worked on as well as notes written for many of the UNSW computing courses I have taken.

 ## Projects I've Worked On
 |Name|Description|Repo|Live|